10 April 2009

 European Technology Exposure Facility (EuTEF)

-The EuTEF platform has been operated continuously with one experiment powered down having completed the first part of its science objectives.
+The EuTEF platform has been operated continuously with one experiment inactive due to completion of its science objectives (EuTEMP) and one experiment staying powered down due to flight safety constraints but also having completed the first part of its science objectives (PLEGPAY).
+The recurring EuTEF data error occurred on 8 April, leading to a temporary interruption of science data acquisition, though the facility and instruments were successfully reactivated after the Soyuz undocking on the same day.
 EuTEF is a fully automated, multi-user payload facility mounted on the outside of the Columbus laboratory carrying a suite of experiments that require exposure to the open space environment.
-The experiments cover a variety of disciplines including material science, physics, astrobiology, astronomy and space technology.
+The experiments cover a variety of disciplines including material science, physics, astrobiology, astronomy, and space technology.
+Currently an on-orbit extension feasibility is under assessment which would allow an extension of the EuTEF mission from a download on Shuttle flight 17A (August 2009) to Shuttle flight ULF-3 (October 2009) or namely flight 19A (March 2010).

 The status of each individual experiment is as follows: